 - The PR is authored by

-antimetal[bot], so reviewers can tell at a glance the change came from an agent. - Antimetal tags any matching
+antimetal[bot], so reviewers can tell at a glance that the change came from an agent. - Antimetal tags matching

 ![Example Antimetal PR authored by antimetal[bot]](https://mintcdn.com/antimetal-6e0eb43b/k3oVqyCPybUS8nNr/images/fixes/pr-example.png?fit=max&auto=format&n=k3oVqyCPybUS8nNr&q=85&s=e1ad6348d0ceab2152e86f677fca4aa1)